 A copper tape, one for every 110m2 of painted surface, is used to link the floor to an earth connection point which also serves as a floor test junction box.

 SSE recommends the application of paint to a trial area to establish that the paint adheres satisfactorily to the existing floor surface.
 Samples of paint are available from SSE for this purpose – please ask.

-PX paint is available in sealed 5 litre plastic containers and is available in grey, blue, red and green finishes.
+PXA and PXP paint is supplied in sealed 5 litre plastic containers in a light grey colour as standard.
+PXA Acrylic paint is also available in blue, red and green finishes.